 No. 83 Prostatic Intraepithelial Neoplasia

-PIN is a study of HG PIN as a vehicle leading to PCa.
+This is a study of HG PIN as a vehicle leading to PCa.
 We examine its genetic development and then look at the issue of cancer stem cells and HGPIN conversion.
+AVAILABLE UPON REQUEST.

 No 82 Prostate Cancer: Metastatic Pathway Identification